Other major reasons to serve this airport

-- BHX is at the heart of the UK motorway network and is just 2 minutes from the M42.
+- Birmingham Airport (BHX) is 10km from Birmingham City Centre and is at the heart of the UK motorway network, with the airport being just 2 minutes from the M42.

-- BHX has its own dedicated railway station – called Birmingham International - on the West Coast Mainline which runs from London via Birmingham to Scotland.
-Trains can be caught from Birmingham International to local, regional and national destinations.
+- Birmingham Airport is one of the only airports in the UK to have its own dedicated railway station –Birmingham International – which is on the West Coast Mainline which runs from London via Birmingham to Scotland.
+Trains can be caught from Birmingham International to local, regional and national destinations with London Euston just 70 minutes away.
 The Airport’s own air rail link connects passengers to the station in 90 seconds.

-- BHX is served by a network of local, regional and national buses and coaches, complementing those passengers arriving by taxi and private cab.
+- There are also a network of local, regional and national buses and coaches which serve the airport complementing those passengers arriving by taxi and private cab.

 Infrastructure & Operations: